collective/collective.polls/README.rst

             collective.polls

-After updating the configuration you need to run the ''bin/buildout'', which will take care of updating your system.
+After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

-Go to the 'Site Setup' page in the Plone interface and click on the 'Add/Remove Products' link.
+Go to the 'Site Setup' page in a Plone site and click on the 'Add-ons' link.

-Choose the product (check its checkbox) and click the 'Install' button.
+Check the box next to ''collective.polls'' and click the 'Activate' button.

-Uninstall -- This can be done from the same management screen, but only if you installed it from the quick installer.

 Note: You may have to empty your browser cache and save your resource registries in order to see the effects of the product installation.